-The 2015 edition of the ACM International Collegiate Programming Contest for the Mid-Atlantic Region will be held on Saturday, November 7th from 12-5 PM at Johns Hopkins University on the Homewood campus.
-The exact location will be Malone Hall Rooms 228 and 328; teams should come to these rooms for registration based on their assignments below..
-The contest itself will take place in Malone Hall Rooms 122 and Room G61 (the Undergraduate Computer Science Labs).
+The 2016 edition of the ACM International Collegiate Programming Contest for the Mid-Atlantic Region will be held on Saturday, November 5th from 12-5 PM at Johns Hopkins University on the Homewood campus.
+The exact location will be Malone Hall Room G33 (in the basement); teams should come to this room for registration.
+The contest itself will take place in Malone Hall Room G61 (the Undergraduate/Graduate Computer Science Lab).

-When arriving for the contest, please report to the following rooms in Malone Hall.
+When arriving for the contest, please report to G33 in Malone Hall.
 There will be volunteers on hand to direct you to the right place once you get to the building.

 The schedule of events will be as follows.